lesichkovm/laravel-fix/README.md

 </pre>

 ## What it does?

-1. Removes vendor directry
+1. Removes the vendor directory
-2. Composer updates all packages and creates vendor directory
+2. Composer updates all packages and creates the vendor directory
-3. Change overall ownership to the web user www-date
+3. Changes the overall ownership to the web user www-date
 4. Fixes access for storage directory
 4. Fixes access for boot directory
 4. Fixes access for public directory